 Each year, two new residents meeting all program prerequisites are accepted, from a pool of 30-40 applicants chosen for personal interviews.
-Interviews are conducted in groups of 10-12 applicants typically during the month of December (although November and January interview dates might also be available).
+Interviews are conducted in groups of 10-12 applicants typically during the month of December (although interview dates in November and January might also be available).
 Having completed a prior rotation during medical school at the UNC Department of Radiation Oncology does not automatically guarantee an interview for a residency position.

 Living in Chapel Hill, NC